simplay/master_thesis/Source/core/README.md

  + `BOOL == 0`: Use global flow variance values for normalization.
  + `BOOL == 1`: Use local flow variance values for normalization.

++ **-ct BOOL**: Indicates whether we want to apply a continuation of the extracted trajectories.
+This allows to compare trajectory sequences that are not overlapping.
+By default this mode is disabled.
+ + `BOOL == 0`: Do not apply trajectory continuation.
+ + `BOOL == 1`: Apply trajectory continuation.
+Allows to compare short-gap trajectories.

 + **-nn NUM**: The number NUM of spatial nearest neighbors that should be exported as output.
 By default the 200 nearest neighbors are exported.

 + **-nnm STRING**: An identifier specifying which nearest neighbors should be returned.
 By default, all nearest neighbors will be returned.